 The nearby town of Ennis is also loved by tourists for its picturesque streets and bright shop fronts.
 The town is also home to the well-preserved cloister ruin of Ennis Friary, the Glor Irish Music centre and the Clare Museum, all of which are worth a visit.

 If you need a car then get searching now.
-We just came back from a holiday in Portugal and used a car hire Faro Airport site so were well prepared.
+We just came back from a holiday in Portugal and used a Faro Airport car rental site so were well prepared.
 The same company offer car rental in Ireland too.